MORYX-Industry/application-developer-training/chapter-1-basics.md

 `100002-00 Green Pencil GP-HB` and a resource that can produce those products.
 The next challenge is to let your resource produce the pencils?
 So far there is no script that describes how the pencils are produced by the resources.
 All that exist currently are pencils and resources.
-The next step now is **Recipe** and [Workplan](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/articles/Processing/Workplans.md).
+The next step now is to create a **Recipe** and a [Workplan](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/articles/Processing/Workplans.md).